Permissions

 no

-In the example above, Bill assigned the ownership of solar tenant to alice user.
-If another user, e.g. Bob needs to administer the solar tenant, Bill can assign the ownership of solar tenant to such user too:
+In the example above, Bill assigned the ownership of solar Tenant to alice user.
+If another user, e.g. Bob needs to administer the solar Tenant, Bill can assign the ownership of solar Tenant to such user too:

 apiVersion: capsule.clastix.io/v1beta2